soojoong-hwang/GAN-matlab/README.md

 * During training you can plot the generated images, but Image MATLAB Toolbox may be necessary.
 (See option 'opts.checker'.)
 * Supports GPU boosting (required MATLAB Computing Toolbox)
-* Only two options: standard GAN (gan), least square GAN (lsgan)
+* Only two options: standard GAN (gan), least square GAN (lsgan) (You can easily add other GAN-styled loss functions, but you have to specify the gradients in person.)
 * As for basic framework of vanila DNN, [2] is partially utilized.

 ## Run the demo